About Public Art

 - It serves the cause of donor relations by demonstrating to alumni and friends that contributions of works of art to the University represent an integral and cherished place on the campus.

 It is, therefore, consistent with the overall mission of the University to attract significant examples of public art to be placed at suitable locations throughout the campus.
-The University accomplishes this through the Subcommittee on Public Art with the cooperation of the Campus Planning Committee and the Public Art Working Group.
+The University accomplishes this through the Public Art Working Group and the Subcommittee on Public Art with the cooperation of the Campus Planning Committee.

-The Subcommittee on Public Art is charged with the identification of appropriate works of art and the identification of its locations on campus.
-The Subcommittee on Public Art recommends the commissioning of works of art, such as sculpture and landmark plaques for specific sites on campus.
-Committee membership is drawn from Brown University faculty, the Corporation, and the Providence community.
-Students and other interested parties may be invited to act as advisors to the Public Art Working Group.
-It is the intent of the founding committee to limit committee membership to not more than eight persons.
+The Public Art Working Group (PAWG) is charged with the identification of appropriate works of art and the identification of its locations on campus.
+The PAWG recommends the commissioning of works of art, such as sculpture and landmark plaques for specific sites on campus.
+PAWG membership is drawn from Brown University faculty, staff, and undergraduate and graduate students.